Board

 Jim has been a farmer/rancher his whole life and not only has a passion for the industry and its sustainability but more so the youth and how we can give them the tools to not only carry on but really succeed.

-Jim is looking forward to this year sitting on Foreign Trade and the Domestic Ag Policy and Reg committees.
+Jim is looking forward to this year sitting on the Environment and Domestic Agriculture Policy and Regulations committees.

 In closing Jim prides himself in his ability of Listening to Understand not just to reply!
 His favorite saying is “God gave us 2 ears and 1 mouth for a reason!”